embedibs/life-mb2/README.md

 - Compiling with `--feature slow` will run the game at 1 frame per second instead of the normal 10 frames per second.

+## Notes

+Button presses are polled every frame, which works fine since counters are measured in frames.
+And the 100ms frame rate is not too fast for polling.
+You have to push the buttons on this board pretty hard though.

+There are two counters: the B button and reset counters.
+Both are measured in frames, but are set and decremented under different conditions.
+Pressing the B button will set the associated counter and it will decrement every frame.
+Pressing any button will set the reset counter and it will decrement when the board is empty.
+These counters simply amount to additional match guards to check if they are zero.

 ## License